patricklam/plam.new-webpage/content/post/20230330-japan-part-iii.md

 The final segment of our trip, after the 11 hour train ride, was in Japan's northernmost island, Hokkaido.
 (Japan also claims 4 of the Kuril islands, and the Ainu used to live there, but the Russians hold the island now.)
-We planned to go skiing and hopefully see red-crowned cranes.

-Hokkaido is pretty remote and we planned the last day of our Japan Rail Pass to include a train from Sapporo to Kushiro, which is pretty far even in Hokkaido, but there are even more remote parts.

 There used to be a [5-hour
 ferry](https://www.timeout.com/tokyo/travel/japan-to-russia-on-a-five-hour-ferry)
 covering the 160km from Wakkanai in Hokkaido (not [Waikanae, New Zealand](https://gallery.patricklam.ca/index.php?/category/1517)) to Korsakov in Sakhalin, but that doesn't seem to run anymore.

+Anyway, we planned to go skiing and hopefully see red-crowned cranes.
+Hokkaido is pretty remote and we planned the last day of our Japan Rail Pass to include a train from Sapporo to Kushiro, which is pretty far even in Hokkaido, but there are even more remote parts.

 Previously:
 * [Japan part I: cherry blossoms and part of the Nakasendo](/post/20230226-japan-part-i)